-Andrew Fitzgibbon is a Distinguished Engineer at Graphcore, working on the future of computing hardware and programming for AI and numerical computing.
+Andrew Fitzgibbon is an Engineering Fellow at Graphcore, working on the future of computing hardware and programming for AI and numerical computing.

 Before joining Graphcore in 2022, he spent 15 years at Microsoft, and before then, he was a Royal Society University Research Fellow at Oxford University, having previously studied at Edinburgh University, Heriot-Watt University, and University College, Cork.